Safeguarding the future

 Professor Johan Rockström, the head of Stockholm Resilience Centre, thinks that Sweden can go even further and be a model for other countries to follow.

-‘Sweden can develop a vision for transition to sustainable welfare, where we put down goals of being the world’s first fossil-free nation by 2030,’ Rockström says.
+‘Sweden can develop a vision for transition to sustainable welfare, where we put down goals of being the world’s first fossil-free nation,’ Rockström says.
 ‘We can show the world that you can build a modern welfare state within nature’s limits.’

 Sustainability and development hand in hand

 The Swedish green model means integrating business and sustainability.
 Together with its Nordic neighbours, Sweden has emphasised that green growth can drive transition through technical innovation rather than pose a risk.
 This involves adapting society to cope with environmental changes already underway.
 Man-made global warming means temperatures are predicted to rise by at least 2 degrees centigrade over the next century, and issues such as food security, extreme weather and economic upheaval could be felt by countries all over the world.

 The fight for sustainability is global, and in 2015 the world agreed on 17 sustainable development goals.
 Sweden still has some way to go, but the innovations being made now show that safeguarding our environment and developing society are part of the same challenge.

 Continue to next article